c4software/pxycache/README.md

 ## Manage pxyCache

-Management can be done via curl call, or most simply with the Interface
+Management can be done via curl call, or most simply with the Interface.

+Url to acces it : http://localhost:5000/api_proxy/

 ![Management Interface](./api_proxy/static/pxyCache.png "Management Interface")